metaplex-foundation/metaplex-program-library/fixed-price-sale/cli/README.md

 ```

 ## Example
-This example demonstrate market creation.
-Follow step by step (assumed that you compiled executable binary and moved to working directory).
+This example demonstrates market creation.
+Follow step by step (assuming that you compiled executable binary and moved it to working directory).

 1. First of all we must create store: